 Youth Aid Program

 Y.A.P.
-Youth Aid Panel of Lower Southampton is a diversion program for first time juvenile offenders.
+Youth Aid Panel of Lower Southampton is a diversion program for first-time juvenile offenders.
 This program is supervised by Bucks County Juvenile Probation.

-When a juvenile commits a criminal offense for the first time, the arresting police officer has two options: The juvenile offender can be formally charged and referred to court, or the juvenile can be referred to the police department’s youth aid panel.
+When a juvenile commits a criminal offense for the first time, the arresting police officer has two options: The juvenile offender can be formally charged and referred to the court, or the juvenile can be referred to the police department’s youth aid panel.

 - The arresting police department and the juvenile offender's parents must also agree that youth aid is the best choice.

 The panel’s job is to interview the juvenile and the parent(s) to determine an appropriate course of action that will benefit the victim, community, and juvenile.
 The panel will assign obligations, just as the courts would.
-Some of the most common obligations are: Community service, letters of apology, drug and alcohol services, and writing/research assignments.
+Some of the most common obligations are community service, letters of apology, drug and alcohol services, and writing/research assignments.